Netatalk/netatalk/doc/manual/Legal.md

 The Netatalk software package as well as this documentation are distributed under the [GNU General Public License version 2](License.html).
-A copy of the license is included with this documentation, as well as within the Netatalk source distribution.

-Legal notices for individual modules bundled with the Netatalk distribution follow below.

-## netatalk
+See also COPYING in the Netatalk source code distribution.

+Netatalk v1.4 and earlier were distributed with the following copyright and license.
+It still applies to many source code files created between years 1990-2000.
+See also COPYRIGHT in the Netatalk source code distribution.

     Copyright (c) 1990,1996 Regents of The University of Michigan.
     All Rights Reserved.